corinnewalsh/Mustard-Microbiome/README.md

 # Mustard_Microbiome
-scripts and (some) data for mustard rhizosphere project
+scripts for mustard rhizosphere project

 ## Project Description
-Experimental explanation

-### Goal / Question
+### Experimental Question
+Does the soil microbial community (bacteria and fungi) influence the flavor chemistry of mustard?

 ### Methods

+## List of files
-### Main files of interest
+Main files of interest, organization

-## Overall file organization
-List of files, organization

 >[!NOTE]
 >Large data files including sequence data will be deposited in (...link TBD)